AttilaTr/projectcrypto/README.md

 [Risk assessment](https://github.com/AttilaTr/projectcrypto/blob/documentation/Risk%20Assesement%20V2.ods)

+## Coding days

+I have done the majority of coding in python, using Flask application and simple HTML for the webpages.
+I pushed the codes multiple times during development, those commits can be found in separate folders on the Github repository under the name of 'codingday'.
+First I designed the databases, which containes the two tables(classes).
+After using wtforms (in Flask) I designed the input forms and labels.
+In routes.py I created the routes for the webpages using logical connections and I finished the process with creating the pages in html/jinja2.
+Finally I have done the unit testing application.

 ## CI pipeline

 I decided to use Jenkins as a CI server and I built automated testing of the current code inside Jenkins, which generates a report of the tested codes.